ngucandy/bigquery-jdbc-regex-reproduction/README.md

 file contains the executable reproduction.
 After filling in a few connection configuration bits the `main()` method of that class can be run to trigger the NullPointerException.

+As a useful visual aid, [here is a regular expression debugger](https://regex101.com/r/ZpUN3m/1) that's been given both the regular expression being used by the driver and the sample query mentioned above.